mojtabaimani/ovh-spark-submit/README.md

    spark-examples_2.11-2.4.0.jar 1000
 ```

 This is the minimum command line.
-In this case it will run the latest Spark version on a cluster with 1 master
+In this case it will create a cluster with 1 master
-and 1 worker with 4 cores.
+and 1 worker with 4 cores and will installs the latest Spark version.
+Then the program will run the SparkPi example
+and shows the result.
 (You can find spark-examples_2.11-2.4.0.jar file inside the official apache spark
 package folder)

 You can specify the version of Spark and the total number of cores as well.
 For example: